By Gary McKechnie

 3631 201st Path, Live Oak, Fla.
 32060

 Florida history and nature combine at this intriguing state park where you’ll find traces of Civil War-era earthwork mounds built to protect a railroad bridge from advancing Union soldiers, the ruins of a cemetery that once served the long-vanished town of Columbus, the remnants of a road that last saw stagecoach traffic more than a century ago, and a giant cog that once helped power a riverside sawmill.
 Add to this history five hiking trails that range from a simple quarter-mile to a 12.5 mile path that winds through longleaf pines and into the Sand Hills.
 Near the ranger station, a boat launch grants access to the Suwannee and the nearby Withlacoochee River.
 Like what you see?
 Stay awhile at the full facility campground which includes five two-bedroom riverside cabins.

 Wes Skiles Peacock Springs State Park

-Divers from around the world make the trek here to explore nearly five miles of surveyed underwater passages via two major springs, a spring run, and six sinkholes.
+Divers from around the world make the trek here to explore six miles of surveyed underwater passages via two major springs, a spring run, and six sinkholes -- one of the longest underwater cave systems in the continental United States.
 While divers are cautiously exploring those dark tunnels and caves, directly overhead hikers are following nature trails that closely mirror the winding, watery paths.
-The park, named for the late underwater cinematographer and photographer Wes Skiles, features campsites and picnic pavilions.
+The park, named for the late underwater cinematographer and photographer Wes Skiles, features picnic pavilions.